junxit/us-congress-bills-110/metadata.md

 - Sen. Feinstein, Dianne [D-CA] (F000062)
 - Sen. Bingaman, Jeff [D-NM] (B000468)

+## Committees (1)

+- House — Judiciary Committee

 ## Actions

 - 2008-11-20 — Introduced in Senate
 - 2008-11-20 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S10768-10769; text as passed Senate: CR S10769; text of measure as introduced: CR S10746)
 - 2008-11-20 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S10768-10769; text as passed Senate: CR S10769; text of measure as introduced: CR S10746)
+- 2008-11-24 — Message on Senate action sent to the House.
+- 2008-12-09 — Received in the House.
+- 2008-12-09 — Referred to the House Committee on the Judiciary.